Kyubyong/neural_tokenizer/README.md

   * Neural networks, concretely RNN, can be an alternative to CRFs.

 ## Main Idea
-We use bidirectional GRU layers with layer normalization <br/> as tokenization of a certain time step is dependent on its future as well as its past. <br />
+We use bidirectional GRU layers with layer normalization as tokenization of a certain time step is dependent on its future as well as its past.
 Layer normalization is applied to boost the performance.

 ## Data
-We use the brown corpus which can be obtained from `nltk`. <br />
-It is not big enough, but publicly available.<br />
-And we don't have to clean it.
+We use the brown corpus which can be obtained from `nltk`.
+It is not big enough, but publicly available.
+Besides, we don't have to clean it.

 ## Results
 After having seen 11,537 samples for 5 epochs, we got .93 of the tokenization accuracy.<br/>